Ismayilli: Politics and economy

 The political and economic life of Ismayilli is dominated by local representatives and clients of the Azerbaijani strongman Ilham Aliyev such as the local governor of Ismayilli District Nizami Alakbarov.
 In January 2013 rioting broke out after a client of the ruling party from Baku became involved in a fight with a local taxi driver after a traffic accident.
 The businessman from Baku owned a hotel rumoured to contain a brothel controlled by Governor Nizami Alakbarov.
 A mob of several thousand local citizens defended the driver, rioted, burned the hotel and attacked the residences of the governor and his son.
 Police fought back with water cannons and scores were arrested.

 Enterprises

 There are enterprises such as light and food industries, asphalt plant in Ismayilli.
 There has been found and obtained granite in the mountains near Ismayilli.
 The district has strong agriculture.
 A kolkhoz named after Kalinin and located in Ivanovka village is famous for its achievements and has broad fame beyond the borders of Azerbaijan.

+The first locally produced bicycles, ISMA Bikes, were presented in Baku.
+The Ismayilli-based bicycle plant offers a fairly wide range of products.

+“Azerbaijan Coca-Cola Bottlers” LLC's new production facility opened in Ismayilli.
+26 May 2025.